juuichivember/RealorCake/README.md

 # RealorCake
-A repository of cake decoration game called 'Real or Cake?'
-(Temporary)
+A repository of a cake decoration game called 'Namkhing's Cake'